Kushiro79/SD_G01_03/README.md

    - For Web:
      ```bash
      flutter run -d chrome

-5. Optional - Connect Firebase (if using Firebase for backend services):
-   - Set up a Firebase project in the Firebase Console (https://console.firebase.google.com/).
-   - Follow the instructions to add Firebase to your Flutter app (authentication, Firestore and Storage).

 ## Contribution:
 Thank you for the team that have contributed to the development of this app!